What are the Signs that Your Software Project is Failing?

 - When project requirements aren’t met

-- When your team is way over the set budget and deadlines
+- When your project teams are way over the set budget and deadlines

 For software projects, it’s crucial to spot these issues as early as possible: